All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Signs of dehydration such as dark urine, dizziness, or rapid heartbeat

-• Severe abdominal pain that does not resolve
+• Severe abdominal pain that doesn't resolve

 Your provider may recommend slowing your dose escalation, temporarily reducing your dose, or adding a short-term anti-nausea medication to help you through the adjustment period.